 Southern California has the most College World Series wins with 12.
 Texas and LSU each have 6.
 Arizona State has claimed 5 championships.
 Arizona, Miami, and Cal State Fullerton each have 4 titles.
 Minnesota and Oregon State have both won 3 titles.

-Which Titles Have The Most Tournament Championships?
+Which Conferences Have The Most College World Series Championships?